Developing Your Film Festival 2019

 Where is the course taking place?

-This iteration of Developing Your Film Festival is taking place in Wroclaw, in collaboration with New Horizons Film Festival.
+This iteration of Developing Your Film Festival is taking place in Wroclaw, in collaboration with New Horizons International Film Festival.

 As part of your course fees, you will receive accreditation to attend the festival during and after the course.